 The door behind the golden woman and the somber man creaked open, and a thin man entered the room and came to a stand between them.

-“Oh, welcome back to the party, saint candidate of Scorpio, Saint of Passion,” Jin greeted.
+“Oh, welcome back to the party, Saint Candidate of Scorpio, Saint of Passion,” Jin greeted.
 “Your welcome for the invitation.
-I don’t mind getting passionate with you this time around.”
+I don’t mind getting passionate with you this time around despite our last fiasco.”

 “That look is very becoming of you, Jin,” was the thin man’s greeting paired with a smile that dipped into a frown.
 “How could you do something like this?
 With them?
 It’s pathetic.
 Pointless!
 Against everything we’ve worked for!
 You traitor.”